 • Approaching employers on behalf of clients, depending on their situation and barriers.

-Our support does not end once a client has been employed.
-While finding employment can seem like the biggest obstacle, maintaining it can be equally as challenging for some.
+One of the unique aspects of the Let's Work program is that our support does not end once a client has been employed.
+While finding employment can seem like a challenge, maintaining employment can be at times when the real hard work begins for some.
 Once a client has found employment, we remain connected with them during the initial period of employment (or longer, depending on the needs of the individual).
 We offer employment maintenance counselling services to our clients as a way of guiding them through the new challenges of beginning and maintaining a new job.

 We are able to mediate conflict and problem-solve with employers/employees in the event that conflict and problems arise, to help ensure that those we work with can keep their jobs.